magruener/reconstructing-proprietary-video-streaming-algorithms/README.md

 * calculates the number of features
 * [tree_mapper.py](Utility/tree_mapper.py) if you want to parse the tree after learning
 ### Prerequisites
-The scripts were tested and developed for Python 3.7.
+The scripts were tested and developed for Python 3.7 under Ubuntu.
 * Install the python packages needed via requirements.txt

 ### Example